Can You Wash Glaze off Bisque Pottery?

 This article is split into 4 sections.
 They are the why, what, how, and when of washing glaze of bisque pottery.
 If you are especially interested in one section you can jump straight to it with these links:

-can you wash glaze off bisque pottery
+- What can happen when you wash glaze off bisque?

 Let’s start off with the question of why you might wash glaze off bisque….